-New insights from science and behaviour change could lead to significantly improved outcomes, and at a lower cost, than the way many conventional policy tools are used.
+New insights from science and behaviour change could lead to better outcomes, and at a lower cost, than the use of many conventional policy tools.

 MINDSPACE: Influencing behaviour through public policy was published by the Institute for Government and the Cabinet Office on 2 March 2010.